The pros and cons of virtual reality

 Con: Raises privacy concerns

 Virtual reality can provide a new avenue for hackers.
-Research from the University of California, Riverside, showed that "spyware can watch and record our every motion and then use artificial intelligence to translate those movements into words with 90% or better accuracy."
+Researchers from University of California, Riverside, said that "spyware can watch and record our every motion and then use artificial intelligence to translate those movements into words with 90% or better accuracy."
 An application on a VR headset could potentially monitor movements to determine passwords or other confidential information.
 "Basically, we show that if you run multiple applications, and one of them is malicious, it can spy on the other applications," said Nael Abu-Ghazaleh, who led the research.
 "It can spy on the environment around you.
 And it can also expose to the attacker your interactions with the headset."

 Con: Raises sustainability concerns

-The expansion of virtual reality would be like the "internet on steroids," Todd Richmond, director of the Tech + Narrative Lab and a professor at the Pardee RAND Graduate School, said to TechTarget.
+The expansion of virtual reality would be like the "internet on steroids," Todd Richmond, the director of the Tech + Narrative Lab and a professor at the Pardee RAND Graduate School, said to TechTarget.
 While the technology is fairly new, the ultimate goal is to create a metaverse or an expansive virtual reality.
 For this to come to fruition, a lot more technology will be required.
 The potential use of cryptocurrencies, which are known to be taxing on the environment, might be required.
 In addition, there are "growing concerns about the environmental impact associated with the increasing demands for hardware," because "users will need specialized equipment such as headsets, and cloud computing providers will have to implement more capacity to handle the anticipated spike in demand for compute power."

 Sign up for Today's Best Articles in your inbox